P3X-118/irc-lounge-ar/docs/configuring-thelounge.md

 ### Executing commands in the container

-You can run commands for administration directly with `docker exec`:
+You can run commands for managing the service directly with `docker exec`:

 ```sh
 docker exec -it YOUR_CONTAINER_FOR_THELOUNGE_HERE thelounge COMMAND_HERE